KantaraInitiative/DistributedAssurance/OpenID Self Issued Identifier.md

 # 7. Privacy Considerations

 The user interchanges that carry user private information must be encrypted.
-This may be by TLS or by encrypted jose packets. (question, should tls be MUST?)
+This may be by TLS or by encrypted jose packets. (question, should thls be MUST?)

 # 8. IANA Considerations
 puid -  as an element